\\\ Pet Christmas

 What’s Our Traditional Christmas Lunch?

-With so many new pet owners now estimated at more than 1 million during 2020, it’s important not to give certain foods to pets because it can cause toxicity.
+With so many new pet owners now estimated at more than 1 million during 2020, and more than 59% of British Households owning a pet, (2021 PMFA), it’s important not to give certain foods to pets because Christmas lunch can cause toxicity.

 Vets see up to 30% more pet owners with their pets in their A&E clinics over Christmas due to a Christmas related accident and that includes severe food poisoning which can be fatal in some cases.